nguyenhphilip/philintheblank/content/poems/lady_red/index.md

-singing without the need for recognition, you opened the crimson shell housing your weightless wings and flew to the only place you knew was home.
+singing without the need for recognition, you opened the crimson shell housing your weightless wings and flew to the only place you knew.